 Because cybercriminals are becoming smarter and more sophisticated in their operations, they are real threats to your personal security and privacy.
 Your money, your computer, your family, and your business are all at risk.

 1. Do nothing and hope their attacks, risks, and threats don’t occur on your computer.

 2. Do research and get training to protect yourself, your family, and your business.

 3. Get professional help to lockdown your system from all their attacks, risks, and threats.

 Remember: When you say “No!" to hackers and spyware, everyone wins!
 When you don't, we all lose!

 © MMVII, Etienne A. Gibbs, MSW, Internet Safety Advocate and Educator

-Etienne A. Gibbs, Internet Security Advocate and Educator, consults with individuals, small business owners, and home-business entrepreneurs regarding online protection against spyware, viruses, malware, hackers, and other pc-disabling cybercrimes.
+Etienne A. Gibbs, Internet Security Advocate and Educator, consults with individuals, small business owners, and home-business entrepreneurs regarding online protection (including free lifetime technical support and $25,000 identity theft insurance and recovery) against spyware, viruses, hackers, and other pc-disabling cybercrimes.
 For more information, visit http://www.SayNotoHackersandSpyware.com/.